Luke-ZL/Gomoku/README.md

 # Gomoku
- A Web based Gomoku Game with a Alpha Beta Minimax AI and a multiplier mode.
+ A Web based Gomoku Game with a Alpha Beta Minimax AI and a multiplayer mode.

  Frontend uses jQuery and Bootstrap4.